IDBusinessSolutions/gatling-kafka/README.md

 An unofficial [Gatling](http://gatling.io/) 2.3 stress test plugin for [Apache Kafka](http://kafka.apache.org/) 1.0 protocol.

 This extension now supports Kafka consumers.
-Kafka messages are correlated between what producers send and what consumers consume by a custom message matcher, e.g. an implementation based on JSON fields provided.
+Kafka messages are correlated between what producers send and what consumers consume by a custom message matcher (implementation based on matching JSON fields provided).

+**Current restrictions:**
+- String messages only supported in consumer
+- `produce` and `produceconsume` actions supported, no distinct `consume` action
+- Kafka producer supports one topic
+- Consumed message topic check only supported (additional checks can be added on demand)

 ## Usage